awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-license-manager.md

 On the Organizations side, you can disable trusted access by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We recommend that where possible, you use the AWS License Manager console or tools to disable integration with Organizations so that AWS License Manager can perform any cleanup steps that it requires\.
-Proceed with these steps only if you can’t disable integration using the other service’s tools\.
-If you are the administrator of only AWS Organizations and not AWS License Manager, wait until the administrator of AWS License Manager tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ AWS CLI, AWS API ]